-TAE Technologies has developed a transformational power management solution for its current fusion machine, C-2W a.k.a.
-Norman, which delivers up to 750 megawatts of electricity with highly flexible, efficient and accurate bi-directional, sub-millisecond scale control.
+TAE Technologies has developed a transformational power management solution for its current fusion machine Norman, which delivers up to 750 megawatts of electricity with highly flexible, efficient and accurate bi-directional, sub-millisecond scale control.
 We have performed considerable due diligence and have not seen any similar competing technology base in the market today.
-TAE Technologies is now developing partnerships to leverage this breakthrough innovation for various opportunities in the electric mobility market and other forthcoming applications.
+TAE Technologies is now developing partnerships to leverage this breakthrough innovation for rapid commercialization in both the mobility and stationary markets to extend range, efficiency, and faster charging of electric vehicles, as well as for deployment in residential, commercial, industrial, and utility-scale electrical grid applications.

 What is fusion energy?